Spiral order from orientationally correlated random bonds in classical XY models: Superlattices of impurity bonds

-In this section we argue that in the limit of a low concentration of randomly located impurity bonds, $n^{\,}_{\mathrm{imp}}\ll 1$, ferromagnetic order prevails at the level of the Ising degrees of freedom of the local cantings, implying spiral order for the original $XY$ spin degrees of freedom.
+Next we analyze the limits of very dilute tetragonal, face-centered-cubic, and body-centered-cubic superlattices of impurity bonds.
+These are tractable analytically.
+We shall show that ferromagnetic order prevails at the level of the Ising degrees of freedom associated with local cantings for dilute face-centered-cubic and body-centered-cubic superlattices of impurity bonds.
+This is to say that spiral order for the underlying $XY$ spin degrees of freedom prevails for these diluted superlattices of impurity bonds.
+The results obtained here will also be useful for the study of random impurity bonds in Sec.\ \ref{sec: Random impurities: dilute limit}.